Skip to main content

 The MPO is built on a blended learning format where students complete their first two quarters (six months) online.
 After demonstrating proficiency in fundamental concepts, students attend class at NUPOC’s Chicago campus for four focused quarters (12 months) of hands-on, supervised clinical education.
 Benefiting from a 1:8 instructor-student ratio during the on campus practicum, students learn hands-on clinical skills with people who actually use prostheses or orthoses.
 MPO students apply their knowledge and develop skills in assessment, design, fitting and evaluation of prostheses and orthoses for educational models who have physical impairments, including amputations.

-The final quarter (three months) is conducted remotely and offers students the opportunity to focus on an area of special interest while honing their clinical skills prior to beginning their NCOPE-accredited residency (National Commission on Orthotic and Prosthetic Education).
-Students do not need to live in Chicago during this final quarter of the NUPOC MPO program.
+The final 3 month session is conducted remotely and focuses on synthesizing the knowledge obtained throughout the program and preparing students to begin their NCOPE accredited residency (National Commission on Orthotic and Prosthetic Education).
+Students do not need to live in Chicago during this final quarter of the MPO program.

 Courses